 - Have attended an eligible Stockton Unified high school for four years and be on track to graduate by the end of their senior year

 - Have a 2.0 unweighted overall high school GPA

 - Complete the FAFSA or DREAM ACT application by the March 2 Cal Grant deadline and apply for two additional grants or scholarships

 - Plan to pursue a degree and enroll full-time at a non-profit college, university, or regionally accredited trade school in the state of California

 Students who do not meet these criteria but who have experienced extenuating circumstances during high school, or who enroll at an institution of higher education outside of California, may submit an appeal form.
 For more details on Career & Technical Education programs, please click here.
-Appeal forms are submitted at the end of the scholarship application, which can be found here.
+Appeal forms are submitted at the end of the scholarship application.

 Stockton Scholars partners with schools, teachers, and counselors across Stockton to build a college-going culture in our city.

 Please note: all public Stockton Unified schools are eligible for the Stockton Scholars grant.

 The following is a partial list of Stockton Scholars eligible schools (we will add logos as we track them down!).
 If you graduate from one of these schools in 2019 or later, you may be eligible for a Stockton Scholars grant.